-- Continue to actively participate in the Thessaloniki Forum of European Airport Charges Regulators to promote best practices in the economic regulation of airports.
+- Continue to actively participate in the Thessaloniki Forum of European Airport Charges Regulators to promote best practices in the economic regulation of airports and the evaluation of the Airport Charges Directive.
 To date the Commission has chaired the 2016 subgroup examining consultation and the weighted average cost of capital (WACC).
-European-level guidelines were published in December 2016. - Develop an approach to regulatory policy in preparation for our 2019 Dublin Airport Determination according to best international practice, in particular, concerning better passenger representation, transparency, flexibility, and constructive consultation between Dublin Airport and users. - Keep up-to-date on developments and provide information to stakeholders in a timely manner. - Publish a strategic plan for the period 2017 to 2019 setting out our goals for that period and the key areas of work on which we intend to focus. - Review the structure and content of our main website and our consumer-focused website (flightrights.ie) to ensure we provide stakeholders with information that is easy to access and understand.
+European-level guidelines were published in December 2016.3 - Co-ordinate with other relevant agencies in relation to the regulation of Dublin Airport.
+For example the IAA is the safety regulator and soon to be responsible for environmental noise regulation.
+We will review our joint working arrangements to ensure we work efficiently together where required. - Develop an approach to regulatory policy in preparation for our 2019 Dublin Airport Determination according to best international practice, in particular, concerning better passenger representation, transparency, flexibility, and constructive consultation between Dublin Airport and users. - Keep up-to-date on developments (including the impact of Brexit on aviation) and provide information to stakeholders in a timely manner. - Publish a strategic plan for the period 2017 to 2019 setting out our goals for that period and the key areas of work on which we intend to focus. - Review the structure and content of our main website and our consumer-focused website (flightrights.ie) to ensure we provide stakeholders with information that is easy to access and understand.